Einfach-Gaming/egmrp-wiki/README.md

-# egmrp-wiki
+# Welcome to the EGM:RP Wiki
-Wiki for the EGM:RP roleplay framework.
+If you have bought a license and want to install your gamemode [click here](https://github.com/Einfach-Gaming/egmrp-wiki/blob/master/installation.md).